 VirtualFish comes with a number of built-in plugins.

-You can use them by passing their names as arguments to the vf install command.
+You can use them by passing their names as arguments to the vf install command when installing for the first time.
 For example, the following will activate the compat_aliases, projects, and environment plugins: